skeller88/aws-terraform-bootstrap/README.md

 * set up the app to run locally
 * set up your local machine to ssh into an EC2 [bastion host](https://www.techopedia.com/definition/6157/bastion-host), and connect to a RDS instance via psql.

-## Motivations
+# Motivations
 There are many blog posts, github repos, stack overflow posts, and AWS documentation that explain parts of how to build and deploy AWS infrastructure with Terraform, but no repo I've found that puts all of the concepts I wanted together and makes it quick and easy to set up an app on AWS and locally.
 I spent too much time reinventing the wheel and doing DevOps work.
 This repo automates as much of that work as possible and provides clear documentation for the rest of it.

-## Why not just use a serverless framework?
+# Why not just use a serverless framework?
 [Cloud Formation](https://aws.amazon.com/cloudformation/) is AWS's framework for deploying serverless architectures.
 Like Terraform, it enables developers to write infrastructure as code.
-In addition, it abstracts away devops tasks such as lambda packaging, deployment, and monitoring.
-[Apex](https://github.com/apex/apex) is TJ Holowaychuk's version of CF with 5500 users and counting as of March 4 2018.
+In addition, it abstracts away DevOps tasks such as lambda packaging, deployment, and monitoring.
+[Apex](https://github.com/apex/apex) is [TJ Holowaychuk's](https://medium.com/@tjholowaychuk) version of CF.

-[Serverless](https://serverless.com/) is another framework that offers similar functionality, and abstracts away the cloud provider to make an app built on top of it cloud provider independent.
+[Serverless](https://serverless.com/) is another framework that offers similar functionality, as well as support for other cloud providers.

 I plan on learning a serverless framework in the future, but before learning those tools, I wanted to get more lower level experience with cloud computing devops.
 With that lower level experience, I am better equipped to understand